Learn 3 Ways To Use Block Chords On Guitar

 These chords are highly beneficial when playing solo as well as with others and help break you out of the world of open and bar chords.
 In fact, they are a great next step as far as chords are concerned on the guitar.

-In this lesson, you learn the following 3 ways for utilizing block chords in your playing:
+In this lesson, you learn the following 3 ways to utilize block chords in your playing:

 1. Comping